LeonardoTammaro/Optimizatin-Algorithm-/README.md

 •	Mathematical formulation of the optimization model

-•	Establishment of the optimization algorithm settings
+•	Optimization algorithm settings using excel solver

-•	Design and program a user-friendly tool to solve the optimization problem
+•	Design and program a user-friendly tool using excel macros